MasoniteFramework/docs/the-basics/controllers.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-All controller methods must have the self parameter.
+If you are new to Python, all controller methods must have the self parameter.
 The `self` parameter is the normal python `self` object which is just an instance of the current class as usual.
 Nothing special here.

 ## Container Resolving